Mariners’ Marco Gonzales encouraged by MLB coronavirus deal but hopes pitchers are protected

 “There are still tons of logistics here and there, stuff to be figured out … (but) I would say that the negotiations were healthy,” Gonzales said.
 “I think that we reached a great agreement for the players.
 And I’m excited for hopefully what this brings going forward because I think when we do have this kind of common issue, we did see that we were able to come together on an agreement.”

-Gonzales believes in the idea of playing as many game as possible within reason.
+Gonzales believes in the idea of playing as many games as possible — within reason.
 Playing into November and adding doubleheaders are fine, but not at all costs.

 “My primary concern is players’ health and safety,” he said.
 “If and when that line gets crossed, obviously we need to change what we’re doing.
 There will be a cutoff date where we won’t be playing games too late in the fall.
 Obviously, the weather is a huge issue for us up here.
 It’s an issue for other teams we travel to. … But I am in favor of getting in getting in as many games as we can.”